 Build video analysis with Amazon Nova on AWS Bedrock.
-Production-ready TypeScript code for object detection, bounding boxes, and S3 video processing included.
+Production-ready TypeScript code for object detection and S3 processing.

 Amazon Nova is a generative AI service on AWS Bedrock that enables developers to build intelligent video analysis applications -- from content annotation and object detection to automated video summarization.
 This guide walks through Amazon Nova's multimodal capabilities with production-ready TypeScript examples for processing both local and S3-hosted videos, including bounding box object detection.